 Managing risk is one of the most important ongoing needs for organizations, and schools are no exception.

-Plenty of businesses have teams or entire departments dedicated to managing various forms of compliance, regulatory requirements, and legal matters.
+Plenty of organizations have teams or entire departments dedicated to managing various forms of compliance, regulatory requirements, and legal matters.

 This approach to risk management, seen across many different companies and markets, hasn’t been adopted in a widespread fashion when it comes to social media.
 Many organizations still have serious concerns about using social media as a business tool.